dymmond/edgy/docs/queries/bulk.md

 Other effects are that `resolve_embed` succeeds for such crafted instances.

 It is planned to add signals so you will be able to manipulate the immediate instances via signals so you can do this trick also for dict inputs.

+### Signals

+When raising `SkipOperation` in a `pre_bulk` signal, the operation is cancelled and returned is an array with `None` values or with `(None, False)` tuples.

+By default the invariant: length and order of the input = length and order of the output, is kept.
+You can however manipulate this by signals.
+E.g. clearing the whole output array (values).
+This is **not** recommended.

+You can however remove elements from the output by setting them to `None`.